 - Monitoring timely and accurate information related to physical or cyber threats - Delaying, diverting, and halting any perceived threats and/or hazards - Utilizing technological and cyber measures to control access to critical locations and systems cycle of planning, organizing, training, equipping, exercising, evaluating, and taking corrective action to ensure effective coordination during incident response.
-It also helps ensure that Click or tap here to enter text. can support local, regional, and statewide emergency preparedness and response.
+It also helps ensure that [School Division] can support local, regional, and statewide emergency preparedness and response.
 Preparedness actions may include: